civican/legisinfo/44-1/bills/C-40/bill_text.md

     an appeal of the finding or verdict lies to the Supreme Court of Canada on a question of law.

-  **(4)** Despite paragraph (3)(b), the Commission may decide that the application is admissible even if the finding or verdict was not appealed to the Supreme Court of Canada.
+  **(4)** Despite **subsection** (3), the Commission may decide that the application is admissible even if the finding or verdict was not appealed to **the court of appeal or** the Supreme Court of Canada.
 In making the decision, the Commission must take into account

-    the amount of time that has passed since the final judgment of the court of appeal;
+    the amount of time that has passed since the final judgment of the **trial** court;

-    the reasons why the finding or verdict was not appealed to the Supreme Court of Canada;
+    the reasons why the finding or verdict was not appealed to **the court of appeal or** the Supreme Court of Canada;

-    whether it would serve a useful purpose for an application to be made for an extension of the period within which a notice of appeal or a notice of application for leave to appeal, as the case may be, to the Supreme Court of Canada may be served and filed;
+    whether it would serve a useful purpose for an application to be made for an extension of the period within which a notice of appeal or a notice of application for leave to appeal, as the case may be, to the **court of appeal or the** Supreme Court of Canada may be served and filed;

     whether the application is supported by a new matter of significance that